-The scope of this TOE covers the entire products as sold to users that are equipped with the FCU that provides Fax Function to the MFP.
-The FCU is provided as an optional feature, and the developer installs it on the MFP in the user's environment.
+The scope of this TOE covers the entire digital multifunction product.
+The HDD option is provided as a separate product, and the developer installs it on the MFP in the user's environment.
 Following performance check(s), the MFP as the TOE is delivered to the user.